MicrosoftDocs/dynamics-365-ai/ai-docs/market-insights/readme.md

 you try to add social profiles, add Twitter rules in **Search Setup**, and authenticate to your Microsoft Dynamics 365 instance.

-When [!INCLUDE[pn_netbreeze_short](../includes/pn-social-engagement-short.md)] tries to open a pop-up window, in most cases it will be suppressed by your browser’s pop-up blocker.
+When [!INCLUDE[Market Insights](../includes/pn-market-insights-short.md)] tries to open a pop-up window, in most cases it will be suppressed by your browser’s pop-up blocker.
 Please look for any notifications about blocked pop-up windows.